 Use Your Network, or Join Online

 Start by asking people you know if they use a credit union, and if they’re happy with their banking experience.
 You probably share a common bond with the people around you—and that’s typically all it takes to join a credit union.
-Yes, credit unions limit their services to people in the “field of membership,” but it’s often easy to qualify.
-For example, you might be eligible to join several credit unions because of:
+Yes, credit unions limit their services to people in the “field of membership,” but it’s typically easy to qualify.
+For example, you might be eligible to join multiple credit unions already based on:

 - The organization you work for

 - The industry you work in

 - The town you live or work in

 - Membership in groups you’re already part of

 The National Credit Union Administration (NCUA), the agency that oversees federal credit unions, provides a credit union locator online.
 Start by searching within your local area, and then check eligibility requirements.

 At some credit unions, almost everybody is eligible.
 You typically need to join a group or make a small donation to be eligible for membership (it’s usually a good cause).
 Examples include:

 - Alliant Credit Union: Donate at least $5 to Alliant’s partner charity, Foster Care to Success (FC2S) to be eligible.
 Alliant offers free online banking and high-yield savings accounts.